wso2-extensions/esb-connector-servicenow/docs/aggregate.md

 * sysparmGroupBy: Fields by which to group the returned data
 * sysparmHaving : Query that enables you to filter the data based on an aggregate operation
 * sysparmOrderby: List of values by which to order grouped results
-* sysparmQuery: An encoded query to fileter response data
+* sysparmQuery: An encoded query to filter response data
 * keyValuePairs: Filter a query using key-value pairs, key is the name of a field

 **Sample request**

-Following is a sample request that can be handled by the getAggregateRecord operation.
+Following is a sample request that can be handled by the getAggregateRecord operation:

 ```json
 {